 FALL TERM (20 units)

-This course teaches the fundamentals of real estate finance and development.
-All major property types and land uses are covered as well as the various stages of the development process, including site selection, market analysis, financial feasibility, design and legal considerations, construction, lease-up, operations, and ultimate sale.
-Cases are designed to place students in decision-making situations commonly faced by real estate professionals.
+This course teaches the fundamentals of real estate finance, development, and management for all major real estate product types including residential, office, retail, and industrial properties.
+Both new development and existing real estate are addressed in the course.
+How real estate is financed through equity and debt is a core course subject.
+The various stages of the development process, including site selection, market analysis, financial feasibility, design considerations, legal concerns, construction, lease-up, operations, and ultimate sale are explored.
+Teaching cases place students in decision-making situations commonly faced by real estate professionals.

 Urban Economics and Market Analysis (4 units)